In 2016, we made the decision to remove meat and fish from our on-site food offering, for both the public and our festival staff.

 Yes, we are planning an exciting and diverse food offering this year working with plant-based menus.

-Organic farming uses more fuel and land than non-organic farming, how can we feed the world if we all went organic?
+Organic farming uses more fuel and land than non-organic, how can we feed the world if we all went organic?

 We agree that organic farming isn’t the answer to the global problem, as it uses more land than other farming techniques, and does not address the fundamental resource-intensity of consuming meat.
 But for local ecology, animal welfare, health and provenence, it’s a big step in the right direction for what we do choose to consume.
 There are many other issues that affect food poverty including food waste, soil degradation, poverty, inequity of power, and distribution – issues that we hope we will explore on site with our exciting food offerings, installations and venues.
 A recent TEDx talk we found suggests that there’s enough capacity with current agricultural land to feel a further 1.5 billion people, if we did not consume meat.

-If everyone stops eating meat, you will put UK farmers, who are having a hard time anyway, out of business.
+If everyone stops eating meat, you will put UK farmers out of business.
 Is that really Utopia?

 We’re certainly not trying to tell everyone they should become vegan overnight.
 We are simply not serving meat for 4 days at the festival to reduce the festival’s impacts, take a stance, and to encourage an important debate.